n00bgineer/tracepath/README.md

 # Tracepath

+**NOTE:** Pangea's API's are not used in this repository as this repository just contains the application client and server.
+Visit the [diagonostics server](https://github.com/n00bgineer/tracepath-diagonostics) repo to explore the usage of Pangea's APIs.

 ![Tracepath](https://res.cloudinary.com/dgu9rv3om/image/upload/v1685827597/demo-dark_t2rsk2.png)

 **Tracepath** is an open-source application for performance and security monitoring.
 Currently, for any given web application's URL (e.g., pangea.cloud), it generates a report consisting of two parts: